 - 5.03:20 Discriminatory behavior against any member of the University community. - 5.03:21 Engaging in oral or written speech that is directed to inciting or producing imminent lawless action and/or is likely to incite or produce such action. - 5.03:22 Lewd, indecent, offensive, or obscene behavior or the distribution of obscene or offensive matter on or off University property; this standard includes similar behavior when utilizing telephones, answering machines, or computer generated materials, computers, sound systems. - 5.03:23 The threat or commission of physical violence against any person on or off University property or at any University authorized event or other conduct which threatens the health or safety of any person.
-This standard includes violence purposed to influence an employee's official action, and it includes intimidation and threats made toward the person bringing the charge or witnesses involved in any University disciplinary hearing. - 5.03:24 Hazing in any form including action taken or situation created, whether on or off college or University property, which is life threatening to the individual; and kidnapping, paddling, slapping, branding, burning with a cigarette, or any such activities which are life threatening to the individual or are intended to hurt or to humiliate physically or mentally.
+This standard includes violence purposed to influence an employee's official action, and it includes intimidation and threats made toward the person bringing the charge or witnesses involved in any University disciplinary hearing.
+This may include cyberstalking as defined in Section 4 of the Student Policy Manual. - 5.03:24 Hazing in any form including action taken or situation created, whether on or off college or University property, which is life threatening to the individual; and kidnapping, paddling, slapping, branding, burning with a cigarette, or any such activities which are life threatening to the individual

+- or are intended to hurt or to humiliate physically or mentally.
 (Please refer to the Hazing Policy in the "Student Policy Manual" for a further completed definition of hazing.) - 5.03:25 Disrespect or inappropriate behavior at any time when dealing with students, University personnel, and the general public.
 This includes various degrees of obscenities and profanities. - 5.03:26 Harassment of any member of the University community.
-Stalking or the repeated following or harassing of another person accompanied by the making of a credible threat with the intent to place that person in reasonable fear of death or serious injury.
+Stalking or the repeated following or harassing of another person accompanied by the making of a credible threat with the intent to place that person in reasonable fear of death or serious injury (including e-mails, text-messaging and voice mail.)